csconfederation/Behavior-Guidelines/docs/notes.md

  - Minor Strikes will expire after four months, up to two per four month period.
  - Normal Strikes will expire after six months, up to one per six month period.
  - Majority of Serious Strikes do not expire.
 The following expire after a 10 month period: 25 & 28.
 The following expire after a 20 month period: 29 & 30.
 Up to 1 per period.
+ - Staff normal strikes are forgiven once every 8 months.
+Staff serious strikes do not expire.
  - Any expiration periods may be increased if strikes are consistently received for additional instances of breaking the same rule.